We are going to venture to say we have the largest selection of beautiful, quality silk wild rags and western scarves to pick from anywhere!!

 and how they look over a vest.

-Bob is wearing the Cattle Kate Black Paisley AS-SP-BK scarf with a rawhide braided scarf slide.
+Bob is wearing the Cattle Kate Black Paisley scarf (no longer available) with a rawhide braided scarf slide.

 Terri is wearing the Cattle Kate Mauve AS-SJ scarf with a matching Scrunchie.
 The scarf slide is custom sterling silver with the OWS brand in brass.